By Jon Chase.

 Alertness Is Everything.

-It’s not out of the ordinary for fighter pilots to sit tight in a cockpit for 12 hours at a time.
+It’s not unusual for fighter pilots to sit tight in a cockpit for 12 hours.

 Traversing time zones while the civilian world takes turns dozing.